-When you visit our website we collect information to help us to understand how supporters use our site, and to make improvements.
-This information consists of your IP address, your browser (e.g. Internet Explorer), when you visited and which pages you visited or downloaded during your visit.
+When you visit our website, we collect information to help us to understand how supporters use our site, and to make improvements.
+This information consists of your IP address, your browser (eg. Internet Explorer), when you visited and which pages you visited or downloaded during your visit.
 We cannot use this information to find out further personal information about you, and will not share any individual information unless required to do so by law.

-Keeping your data safe
+Keeping your data safe – know your rights

 Keeping your information up to date

-Where possible we keep our records up to date and use public records to do this in some cases.
+Where possible, we keep our records up to date and use public records to do this in some cases.
 We are more easily able to do this if you let us know when your details change.

-Right to access your information
+Your right to access your information

-You also have a right to us to correct, delete, or restrict your personal data.
+You also have a right to ask us to correct, delete, or restrict your personal data.
 You may ask us to send your information to someone else, or to give you information in a way that makes it easy for you to pass on.
 You can also object to or withdraw your permission for us to process your information.